Film in Palm Springs

 Film and Photo Shoot Permits

 The City of Palm Springs requires a film permit for a motion picture or still photography within the City.
-Please contact Janice Lopez, City's film permit officer through the Parks and Recreation department.
-Download a permit
+The Film Permit Officer for the City can process your film permit and assist with location recommendations and resources: Contact Janice Lopez, City's film permit officer through the Parks and Recreation department, 760-323-8272 Download a permit

 • Production crews will profit from no permit fees in Palm Springs, discounts from local businesses, pro-rated discounts on select City Services and more.